 There are certain diseases in which the body loses its ability to produce new health and proper functioning stem cells.
 Or, there is a problem with the existing cells.

-Certain genetic conditions such as sickle cell anaemia, thalassemia etc. result in the production of abnormal red blood cells.
+Certain genetic conditions such as Sickle Cell Anemia, thalassemia etc. result in the production of abnormal red blood cells.
 A stem cell transplantation from a healthy individual can help to treat the disease.

 Where do we obtain these cells from?

-The stem cells can be obtained from the patient itself (autologous transplant), or from a relative or any person who is a match (allogenic transplant), or from an identical twin if any.
+The stem cells can be obtained from the patient itself (autologous transplant), or from a relative or any person who is a match (allogeneic transplant), or from an identical twin if any.

-The allogenic transplant poses a risk of rejection which may require life-long immunosuppressant therapy which usually increases the cost of stem cell transplant.
+The allogeneic transplant poses a risk of rejection which may require life-long immunosuppressant therapy which usually increases the cost of stem cell transplant.